LucFF/pine-utils/Arrays.rst

 One major distinction between global scope arrays and variables in Pine is that global scope arrays can be modified from within local scopes.
 A Pine function, for example, can thus modify an array declared in the script's global scope.

 .. note:: We will use "beginning" of an array to designate index 0, and "end" of an array to designate the array's element with the highest index value.
+We will also extend the meaning of *array* to include array *id's*, for the sake of brevity.